tushar-upadhyay/lnct-attendance-apis/README.md

 <h2>LNCT Attendance and RGPV Results Fetcher  </h2>

-This is a flask based application which provides apis to get different data of LNCT Bhopal and RGPV Bhopal
+This is a Nestjs based application which provides apis to get different data of LNCT Bhopal and RGPV Bhopal

 ### Using the Apis
 You can use the API's in your application to get data